CGJennings/se3docs/docs/um-release-notes.md

 * Further work on rewriting the script libraries to separate documentation from the libraries themselves and rewrite them in the more modern JS allowed by the recent engine update.
 * `StrangeEons.fileBugReport` updated to link to a partially completed contact form; this also affects the **Help/Report a Bug** menu item.

-### Notices

-* The **Document Browser** is considered deprecated.
-In a future version, API documentation will be accessible from the system Web browser.
+* The **Document Browser** is *deprecated*.
+In a future version, searchable API documentation will be accessible from the (system) Web browser.
+Plug-ins that rely on the document browser and associated text indexing classes will no longer work after this change.

+### Script library changes

+* The constant `self` is set to the script's global scope for consistency with other JS environments.
+* The `debug` script library has been removed.
+A source-level debugger has been available for many years.
+The `uiutils` library has been removed.
+The most useful functionality from both libraries can be found in `utils.js` in the Plug-in Authoring Kit.
+* `ImageUtils.crop`: the `width` and `height` are now optional; if left off they default to include the remainder of the image.
+* `ImageUtils.tint`: corrected the (new version of the) documentation to state that the hue shift is measured in rotations, not degrees.
+* Added `ImageUtils.trim` (trims transparent pixels from image edges).
+* The **SE2 Compatibility Mode** option is *deprecated*.
+It is now disabled by default.
+In a future version, this option, and the additional script code that it loads (`*.ljs` files), will be removed.
+It is not believed that any current plug-ins rely on this mode.

 ### Bug fixes

 * Help links to Miriam's Basement that used `HELP_CONTEXT_PROPERTY` on a specific UI control were missed when updating links.
+* `confirm.yesno` was accidentally renamed `yesNo`.
+* `Console.printHTML` was accidentally renamed `printHTMLprintHTML`.

 ### Java 9+ compatibility

 Officially, Strange Eons currently requires Java 8, but work is underway to support Java 9 and later.
 Here is a summary of the current status:

 - The major obstacles have been solved and SE can be started under Java 9 starting with build 3970.
+- SE can be built under Java 9 and Java 11 (except for errors related to JavaFX not being available).
 - When starting SE from the command line, the option <code>-javaagent:<em>path/to/strange-eons.selibrary</em></code> must be added.
-- Further work is required for Java 10+ due to the removal of additional APIs.
+Starting with build 3970 the launcher executables for Windows and macOS have been modified to include this option.
+- The deprecation, for removal, of the Pack200 format and related tools will require reworking how plug-in bundles are stored on the server (and unpacked) at some point after Java 11.

 ## Build 3970